ricjumalon/nicebooks/README.md

 Web Programming with Python and JavaScript

-This web app uses an API
+This web app uses an API from Goodreads

 you can visit the link here. nicebooks.herokuapp.com